-Waldbaum operates about 50 supermarkets in New York City and on Long Island, New York.
-To serve the city that never sleeps, many Waldbaum stores are open around the clock and most have in-store bakeries; about half have pharmacies.
-The 100-year-old chain is owned by long-struggling A&P, which is exploring a potential sale after emerging from bankruptcy in 2012 as a privately-owned company.
+Waldbaum operated about 50 supermarkets in New York City and on Long Island, New York.
+Many Waldbaum stores were open around the clock and most have in-store bakeries; about half had pharmacies.
+The 100-year-old chain is owned by long-struggling A&P, which began exploring a potential sale after emerging from bankruptcy in 2012 as a privately-owned company.
 A&P's bankruptcy capped years of struggle following the purchase of its regional rival Pathmark Stores in 2007.
-As a result of the Pathmark purchase, four Waldbaum supermarkets on Long Island and Staten Island were sold to rivals King Kullen and Stop & Shop to satisfy Federal Trade Commission competition requirements.
+As a result of the Pathmark purchase, four Waldbaum supermarkets on Long Island and Staten Island were sold to rivals King Kullen and Stop & Shop to satisfy FTC competition requirements.
+Other store sales followed.

 Waldbaum operates about 50 supermarkets across New York.